creffk/Extract-Shopify-Store-Product-IDs/README.md

 And lastly, I wrote the output to a txt file and formatted it some so it would be easy to read and verify against the xlsx from my technical SEO team.

+Once I had my output file, I passed it over to my web develoment team to make a new custom post type that had the script built into the page template so when we import the product ID into the SQL database as a custom field, the page would render the content and it would be editable from the admin of the site.

 In retrospect, I should have output to an xlsx file and formatted each row so that it would be easier for my web developer to import into the SQL database.
+Also, this method doesn't replace a standard shopping cart.
+Setting up the pages so that only the product ID is in the database means we can't efficiently setup a standard shop/catalog page with thumbnails that the user can use to browse the site and easily choose between similar products.
+I'll update this when we have decided on a solution to this issue.

 I'm sure there are more efficient ways to write this script, however, I wanted to not spend more than 4h.
-I knew that if it took longer to develop a script to complete this task that it would take in man hours to do manually, the script would not be doing it's job.
-This practical script was just what we needed, after all, it took maybe 3 mins to run.
+I knew that if it took longer to develop a script to complete this task manually, the script would not be doing it's.
+After all, it took maybe 3 mins to run.

-It's more important that it be practical than elegant.
-Elegance will come.
-Elegance isn't always profitable.